 Short Term Veneered Panel Stability

 Most veneer glues contain water which causes wood cells to expand upon contact.
 When a panel is removed from the vacuum press (or other clamping method), the moisture from the adhesive will evaporate and the veneer will shrink slightly.
-By this time, the adhesive will have set its grip between the substrate and veneer and the shrinking veneer will pull on the substrate causing it to warp.
+By this time, the adhesive will have set its "grip" on the substrate and veneer.
+The shrinking veneer will pull on the substrate and cause it to warp.

 A balance or backing veneer is used on the opposite side of the substrate.
 It is called a "balance" veneer because it balances the pulling action of the face veneer and helps keep the substrate flat while the glue dries.
 It is important to allow both the face and back side veneers to dry evenly once the panel is removed from the press.
 See this page for details.

 Veneering both sides of the substrate is also important to the long term durability of the panel.
 Seasonal changes in humidity will cause wood cells to expand and contract.
 A coat or two of lacquer, varnish, or polyurethane will significantly reduce the speed of moisture change in the panel but it will not completely eliminate it.
 When the moisture content of the veneer changes, it will again place stress on the substrate.
 By balancing the panel with a veneer on the back side, those stresses are kept even and panel stays flat.